Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Delightfully pink and bursting with strawberry flavor, strawberry Cool Whip cookies are just about the easiest cookies you can make, requiring only four simple ingredients.
 These delicious cookies mix up your favorite flavor of cake mix with fluffy Cool Whip to create pillowy cookies that “crinkle” during baking.

-close up shot of a plate of Cool Whip Cookies with a slice of strawberry
+Cool Whip Cookies piled on a plate with a slice of strawberries

 Cool Whip Cookies raw ingredients that are labeled